AMSP-04/NETN-ORG/NETN-ORG.md

 ### Unit

-Representation of an initial or snapshot state of an organizational unit based on attributes defined in the NETN-ORG extensions of MSDL.
+A `Unit` is a representation of an initial or snapshot state of an organizational unit based on attributes defined in the NETN-ORG extensions of MSDL.

-The `Unit` object class attributes represents model data for organizational units that can be represented in the federation as ground-truth Aggregate Entities.
-The initial values can be used during scenario initialization and subsequent updates of attributes is reflected in the federation to update model attributes.
+The `Unit` object class attributes represent model data for organizational units that can be represented in the federation as ground-truth Aggregate Entities.
+The initial values can be used during scenario initialization, and subsequent updates of attributes are reflected in the federation to update model attributes.

 |Attribute|Description|
 |---|---|